hanabi/hanabi.github.io/Reference.md

 * Say that Cathy sees the red 2 in Donald's hand, but she cannot uniquely clue it due to other blocking cards.
 * This cannot be a *Disease Bluff*, since Alice would not put Bob and Cathy in this bad situation if a clean *Heal Clue* was not available.
 * Cathy should instead conclude that she has the other copy of red 2 somewhere in her own hand.
-If she does, Bob will NOT go on to misplay the blue 2 because he will see both copies.
+If she does, Bob will **not** go on to misplay the blue 2 because he will see both copies.

 #### 3) A *Pestilent (Double) Bluff* (with Cathy seeing zero copies):

 * Say that Cathy does not see the red 2 anywhere.
 * From *High Value Principle*, Cathy can conclude that Alice does not intend for Cathy to do a *Fix Clue*, as that would be inefficient.
 * Instead, Cathy can blind-play her *Finesse Position* card as red 2.
 This is similar to a *Disease Bluff*, but instead of wasting a clue to heal the problem, the problem is healed by a blind-play.
-* Note that Cathy could be blind-playing red 2, but could also be blind-playing ANY playable card.
+* Note that Cathy could be blind-playing red 2, but could also be blind-playing **any** playable card.
 Whatever card it is, it will still heal the problem, since Bob can see that the blind-play was related to the clue he received.
 * This is similar to a *Double Bluff*, but is different because the move was not initiated by a card that was 2-away from being playable.
 * Note that in this situation, it could be possible for Cathy to have both red 2's in her hand and not necessarily have anything playable on *Finesse Position*.
 But by convention, the clue giver is intending her to play her *Finesse Position* card.

 ### The Rank Choice Bluff & The Rank Choice Finesse

 * *Reverse Finesses* take precedence over *Bluffs*.
 This means that you cannot use cards to *Bluff* that have "matching" cards in the *Finesse Position* of other players, since the player you want to *Bluff* will pause to give a chance for the matching cards to play first.
-* However, in some rare situations, when initiating a *Reverse Finesse*, you have a free choice between a color clue and a rank clue, meaning that both rank and color will ONLY touch the one target card.
+* However, in some rare situations, when initiating a *Reverse Finesse*, you have a free choice between a color clue and a rank clue, meaning that both rank and color will **only** touch the one target card.
-* By convention, if you use rank instead of color, you communicate that you really want a *Bluff* to happen, and that they should NOT wait for other matching cards to play first.
+* By convention, if you use rank instead of color, you communicate that you really want a *Bluff* to happen, and that they should **not** wait for other matching cards to play first.
 This is called a *Rank Choice Bluff*.
 * After communicating that you want a *Rank Choice Bluff* to happen, the next player will blind-play their *Finesse Position* card.
 But if that card matches the clued card, then it was actually a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
 A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.
 * Note that it is possible to use the *Rank Choice* convention with any kind of *Bluff*.
 Thus, it is possible to *Rank Choice 3 Bluff*, *Rank Choice Double Bluff*, *Rank Choice Triple Bluff*, and so forth.
 * Examples: